-An unrealized draft for a work from Robert Barry, a motorbike developed by the designer Philippe Starck, texts and publications from the group ZERO: The Archiv der Avantgarden consists of artistic works and drafts, letters, photographs, and everyday and design objects from the 20th century.
-Amongst its holdings, it includes collections of Bauhaus objects, photographic records of the Fluxus movement, documents of the Polish Futurists, and magazines from the international labour movement.
+A draft of a work by Robert Barry, a motorbike developed by the designer Philippe Starck, La Boîte-en-valis from Marcel Duchamp’s B-series, texts and publications from the group ZERO: The Archiv der Avantgarden (AdA) consists of artistic works and sketches; letters and photographs; everyday items, furniture and design objects of the 20th century; collections of objects from the Bauhaus; photo documentaries from the Fluxus movement; documents of the Polish futurists and magazines of the international labor movement

 At the core of the AdA is Egidio Marzona’s private collection, donated to the Staatliche Kunstsammlungen Dresden (SKD) in December 2016.
 As an archive, it provides an index of twentieth century aesthetic thinking and a record of the era’s sociopolitical ethics and utopian ideals, opening up questions regarding the constitution of an archive and its relation to contemporary shifts and developments.

 Currently, the vast majority of items in the AdA are stored in A4-size office binders not organized according to standard archival practices; not chronologically, nor by type, nor by size.
 Instead, these folders condense instances, figures, and material into a format that dissolves traditional distinctions of medium and scale and offers instead a curated insight into a past moment, movement, or process.

 In their totality, however, these folders constitute an alternative archival arrangement: referencing Hans Arp and El Lissitzky’s Kunstismen (1925), Marzona compiled his collection in line with the art historical –isms.
 His archive, from Art Nouveau to the “Neue Wilde” provides an almost complete cross section of the century.